 On March 17th the Swedish Government decided to restrict non-essential travels to Sweden across an external border, meaning from other countries than the EU/EEA, except the UK or Switzerland.
-The decision is currently in effect until October 31st 2020.
+The decision is currently in effect until March 31st of 2021.

 Regardning seafarers, the legislation returns to what applied previously with regard to the possibility of disembarking and staying in the port's capital.

 Vessels calling Port of Luleå must from 2020-03-04 submit a Health declaration before arriving Port of Luleå.
 The completed Health declaration shall be sent by e-mail latest 24 hous prior arrival to TIB@portlulea.com

 Port of Luleå is a public harbour which, in spite of its northerly position and thanks to excellent co-operation with modern state-run and locally operated ice-breakers, is open for shipping all the year round.